Richard Buehling

 Spent 1 year building a platform no one wanted.
 Gave all users free access and quit after a year before shutting down the site.
 Generated 5k in revenue, 2.5k in profit before ultimately shutting down.

 I feel as though the business was shut down prematurely and had more potential.
-Moreover, it was shut down due to non-business reasons.
+It was shut down due to non-business reasons.
 I feel that I quit on it.

 Don't tie your business to your identity.
-Welcome criticism with open arms and don't take an attack on your business personally.
+Welcome criticism with open arms.
+Don't give up.
+Businesses take years to grow.

 College Athletics